andrewbremner3/Andrew_Bremner_Portfolio/README.md

 The results on Kaggle show there is probably over fitting as the score is quite bad at 6.7271

 A Random Forest Regression is then tried and shows substantially better results.
-The score is 0.1547 which is much better thanthe Elastic Net model.
+The score is 0.1547 which is much better than the Elastic Net model.